-GAAP establishes a hierarchical disclosure framework that prioritizes and ranks the level of market price observability used in measuring assets and liabilities at fair value.
-Market price observability is impacted by a number of factors, including the type and the specific characteristics of the financial instrument.
-Financial instruments with readily available, actively quoted prices or for which fair value can be measured from actively-quoted prices generally will have a higher degree of market price observability and lesser degree of judgment used in measuring fair value.
+GAAP establishes a hierarchical disclosure framework that prioritizes and ranks the level of market price observability used in measuring financial instruments at fair value.
+Market price observability is impacted by a number of factors, including the type and the specific characteristics of the financial instrument, including existence and transparency of transactions between market participants.
+Financial instruments with readily available actively quoted prices or for which fair value can be measured from actively-quoted prices generally will have a higher degree of market price observability and lesser degree of judgment used in measuring fair value.